 To provide backward compatibility with [RFC 2833] implementations, a Media Endpoint shall be prepared to receive telephone-event packets for all events in the range 0-15.
 A VoIP SP shall be prepared to accept SDP with a payload type mapped to telephone-event, even if it does not have an associated "a=fmtp" line.

-Fax Calls

-Media Endpoints should support the [ITU-T T.38] Recommendation.

-Media Endpoints that support [ITU-T T.38] shall support User Datagram Protocol Transport Layer (UDPTL) transport.

-Editor’s note: Review the need for Clauses 5.2.3.4 and 5.2.3.5.
-Can this document instead refer to IP-NNI SIP Profile (ATIS-1000063)?